actano/vault-template/Readme.md

 * Define a template for your config file which contains secrets at development time.
 * Use `vault-template` to render your config file template by fetching secrets from Vault at runtime.

-This repo has been forked to support vault API v2.
-Another feature that has been added is the option to override the default go template delimiters, in case you wish to render a file which already uses another templating language. (e.g ansible inventory file).

 ## Usage

 ```text